Gustav Holst: Later years

 Holst's productivity as a composer benefited almost at once from his release from other work.
 His works from this period include the Choral Symphony to words by Keats (a Second Choral Symphony to words by George Meredith exists only in fragments).
 A short Shakespearian opera, At the Boar's Head, followed; neither had the immediate popular appeal of A Moorside Suite for brass band of 1928.

-In 1927 Holst was commissioned by the New York Symphony Orchestra to write a symphony.
+In November 1926 he began work on his choral ballet The Morning of the Year, the first composition commissioned by the BBC.
+It had words by Steuart Wilson and was dedicated to the English Folk Dance Society.
+Holst conducted the world premiere for the live broadcast on 17 March 1927 and, a few weeks later, the first performance with dancers.
+Also in 1927 Holst was commissioned by the New York Symphony Orchestra to write a symphony.
 Instead, he wrote an orchestral piece Egdon Heath, inspired by Thomas Hardy's Wessex.
 It was first performed in February 1928, a month after Hardy's death, at a memorial concert.
 By this time the public's brief enthusiasm for everything Holstian was waning, and the piece was not well received in New York.
 Olin Downes in The New York Times opined that "the new score seemed long and undistinguished".
 The day after the American performance, Holst conducted the City of Birmingham Orchestra in the British premiere.
 The Times acknowledged the bleakness of the work but allowed that it matched Hardy's grim view of the world: "Egdon Heath is not likely to be popular, but it says what the composer wants to say, whether we like it or not, and truth is one aspect of duty."
 Holst had been distressed by hostile reviews of some of his earlier works, but he was indifferent to critical opinion of Egdon Heath, which he regarded as, in Adams's phrase, his "most perfectly realized composition".